regiscfreitas/M8K-Bank/README.md

 # M8K-Bank

-A JavaScript project for a bank system.
+A JavaScript only project for a bank system.